danae/hku-makerskills/README.md

 * LCD pin **14** (D7) to Pi GPIO 18 (hardware pin 12)
 * LCD pin **15** (A) to Pi 5V
 * LCD pin **16** (K) to Pi GND
+* The potentiometer outer pin to Pi 5V
+* The potentiometer inner pin to Pi GND

 ### Research about audio output via GPIO